sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 # sudoku on graphs

 We are going to play Sudoku on a class of connected graphs whose clique number $\omega(G)$ equals the chromatic number $\chi(G)$, and in which every edge belongs to some maximum clique.
 In other words, we are interested in the clique sum of cliques with the same size.
-For example, sudoku graphs and octahedron belongs to this class.
+For example, binary graphs, sudoku graphs and octahedron belong to this class.

+Why we only want to play sudoku on this kind of graphs?
+I think the matroid span proof heavily relies on the linear mapping $\psi_G$ that maps satisfied constraints to $\mathbf 1$.
+So we want the set of maximum cliques to fully describe the structure of a proper coloring.
+One can also see that for this kind of grpahs $\chi(G)$ does not always equal $\omega(G)$.
+A counterexample would be $C_5$.

+Is there a nice characterization of graphs that

+1. $\omega(G)=\chi(G)$ and that
+2. maximum cliques cover all edges?

 [^1]: The idea is from the joint work of authors in the mathoverflow question.
 I think this is a simpler and more intuitive proof.